kubevela/kubevela.github.io/versioned_docs/version-v1.2/tutorials/trigger.md

 In KubeVela 1.2, [VelaUX](../install#3-install-velaux) provides a good way to do this.
 We can use KubeVela triggers to apply applications automatically.

-In this section, we will use GitLab as code repository and ACR as image repository to integrate with KubeVela triggers, as a result, it will automatically update application when image tags changed.
+In this section, we will use GitLab as code repository and Harbor as image repository to integrate with KubeVela triggers, as a result, it will automatically update application when image tags changed.

 ## Create Application